react-d3/react-d3-basic/README.md

 #### Q2: What are some other common problems that building d3 charts?

-- Reusability: You have to build your chart over and over again. `react-d3` is using `react`, `ES6` technologies make you easily to import and export your components.
+- **Reusability** : You have to build your chart over and over again. `react-d3` is using `react`, `ES6` technologies make you easily to import and export your components.

-- Difficult to track data flow: It is so easy to mess up with your data, because most of the time you are manipulating data.
+- **Difficult to track data flow** : It is so easy to mess up with your data, because most of the time you are manipulating data.

-- Sync your data to the svgs: When you finally change your data to a specific format, it's also cause many problems when updating data to your svgs.
+- **Sync your data to the svgs** : When you finally change your data to a specific format, it's also cause many problems when updating data to your svgs.
 Where should I update?
 Did it update?
 What data is now? `react-d3` help you solve the problems.

-- Checking your input data: Inputting the wrong data, will break your chart easily without knowing the reason.
+- **Checking your input data** : Inputting the wrong data, will break your chart easily without knowing the reason.

 #### Q3: Why react?